You want to find your people, and Pinterest traffic has a reputation for being the fastest way to find people interested in your topic.

 Some bloggers will tell you they don’t ever pin 3rd party pins, but I enjoy the variety, and my followers do too.

-As a new blogger, you won’t have tons of content, but you still need to fill all the boards with at least twenty pins before you make them public.
+As a new blogger, you won’t have tons of content, but you still need to fill the boards with at least twenty pins before you make them public.

 In the beginning, you’ll pin mostly other people’s content.